ZJ-Song-Lab/MEF-CDFA/README.md

 ### Python

-MESG-CDFA may be used directly in a Python environment:
+MEF-CDFA may be used directly in a Python environment:

 ```python